No Wagering Requirements – Casino & Slot Sites

 Goodbye to “Free Spins”

-Many slot sites and bingo sites have responded to the above issues by switching their bonus offers to “free spins” offers but these are often not all they seem.
+Many slot sites and bingo sites responded to the above issues by switching their bonus offers to “free spins” offers but these are often not all they seem.
 Most so-called “free spins” offers pay any winnings from the spins as a slot bonus with a big fat wagering requirement and sometimes a maximum convertible (a cap on what can be won from bonus play) – and with all these strings attached plus the necessity of making a deposit to receive the spins, this is not what most people would understand by the word “free”.
 Indeed many operators have stopped using the term and replaced it with something that is less likely to get them in trouble with the Advertising Standards Authority and the Gambling Commission – such as bonus spins, extra spins, or complimentary spins.

 The type of “free spins” offers found on No Wagering slot, casino and bingo sites are only “not free” in that they require a deposit to be made and/or an amount of cash play to be completed.
 Any winnings would be paid in cash.
-Even so, some of them have a cap on “free spins” winnings – PlayOJO is one that doesn’t.
+Even so, most of them have a cap on “free spins” winnings – PlayOJO is one that doesn’t.

 Slot spins are probably the most common type of reward given out to players at No Wagering sites when they deposit or play, but they are by no means the only type of reward – raffle tickets, the opportunity to play a bonus game to win slot spins or cash, and cold hard cash are all in the mix.